daisy-ycguo/knativelab/docs_en/02-eventing/exercise-1.md

-# Setup: Simple way to catch an Event
+# Create an Event and subscribe it

 We use `GithubSource` as the example.
 We will create a Addressable object to receive the event message and print it in logs.